What is the Kangaroo Island Wilderness Trail?

 When is the best time to walk?

-Every season on Kangaroo Island offers something different, so you’re sure to have an amazing experience whenever you visit.
+The best time to go is March to November however every season on Kangaroo Island offers something different, so you’re sure to have an amazing experience whenever you visit.
 Kangaroo Island’s weather is variable year round and changes in temperature and conditions can occur suddenly and without much warning given the island’s exposed location.
 You’re likely to experience a bit of everything on your walk – sunshine, wind and rain.
 Walkers should be aware that on catastrophic fire days the park will be closed and walkers will be required to leave the trail.
 For more information on seasonal highlights and challenges view the Seasonal Highlight’s fact sheet.

 What do I need to take with me?